kishandonga/Xamarin-GridView/README.md

 ## Installation

-This GridView DLL add as `References` into your xamarin form project.
-Download form this link [DLab.GridView_v1.0.dll](ReleaseDLL/DLab.GridView_v1.0.dll).
+This GridView code added into your xamarin form project and rebuild project.
 For, the more information refer this [`XamGridView`](XamGridView/) sample project.

 Note : Only required to add this DLL in your xamarin from project.